 There were a ton of Sticky Geranium on the Big Water/Dog Lake Trail.

 At the first trail split, continue straight.
 You will now see Dog Lake on all the trail signs.
 The official trail name is Upper Big Water.

 Crossing bridge #2.
 Each bridge is a great place to let the dogs get a quick drink on the trail.

+Bridge #3.
 Working our way up the shaded trail, and the switchbacks.
-The nice things is that this trail is never super steep.
+The nice thing is that this trail is never super steep.

 This trail is always so pretty!

 At the next trail split, continue right, for Dog Lake.

 The trail alternates from very narrow to very wide at times.

 Turn right again.
 If doing the loop, you will actually end up at this same spot but coming in from the other direction.

 Several Colorado Columbines dot the trail.